Saudi Arabia... The Forbidden Kingdom

 Al Jouf – Hail

-We begin our day with a visit to Sakaka Fort, situated on high ground overlooking the town of Sakaka from the northwest; it is the center of many legends, but it's widely believed that this fortress was built in the 7th century B.C.
-Mud construction was added to it in the 3rd century AD.
-It is known as Zaa'bal Fortress or Zaa'bal Palace.
-Then continue to Al-Rajajil - the site of a group of standing stone pillars that date back to the Chalcolithic period.
-Also, visit Al Janadriyah Festival and Olive Festival.
-Continue to Hail via Nafud Desert, visiting en-route Jubbah to see the magnificent rock carvings and petroglyphs showing camels, lions, and other wildlife that existed in these region millennia ago.
-Upon arrival, transfer to your hotel for check in, dinner and overnight.
+The day begins with a visit to Sakaka Fort, situated on high ground overlooking the town of Sakaka from the northwest.
+It is the center of many legends, but it's widely believed that this fortress was built in the seventh century B.C.
+Known as Zaa'bal Fortress or Zaa'bal Palace, mud construction was added to it during the third century AD.
+Next, visit Al-Rajajil - the site of a group of standing stone pillars that date back to the Chalcolithic period.
+Continue on to Ha'il via the Nafud Desert, stopping en-route at Jubbah to see the magnificent rock carvings and petroglyphs showing camels, lions, and other wildlife that existed in this region millennia ago.
+Upon arrival, transfer to your hotel for check-in, dinner and overnight.
 (B,L,D)

 Monday, Feb 17